intervene-EU-H2020/GxE_SESDisease/README.md

 - Output file is "&#42;_INTERVENE_FIG_CompareScaledPGSDistribution_ByEducationalAttainment.pdf".

 # Part 2: Biobank-specific analyses
-## Model 1: Determine the individual effect of the socioeconomic indices or trait-specific polygenic risk score (PRS) on disease risk
+## Model 1: Determine the individual effect of the socioeconomic indices or trait-specific polygenic score (PGS) on disease risk
 ### Model 1a SES effect, with Educational Attainment as the socioeconomic index
 Run [CoxPHmodel1a_EducationalAttainment.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/CoxModels/CoxPHmodel1a_EducationalAttainment.R) to run the Cox proportional hazard models with age at disease onset as timescale, where EA is dichotomized into low vs high EA (reference = low EA), and include sex (except for prostate and breast cancer), birth decade and the first 5 genetic principal components (PCs) as covariates.
 Please make the following adjustments:
 1. Line 51 - if you're running this on a single core or a Rstudio session with automatic multi-threading, you can choose to out-command this line